peplum/peplum/README.md

 Its basic function is to distribute workloads and deliver payloads across multiple machines and thus parallelize otherwise time consuming tasks.

-Basically, Peplum allows you to combine the resources of several machines and build a Beowulf (or otherwise) cluster.
+Basically, Peplum allows you to combine the resources of several machines and build a Beowulf (or otherwise) cluster/super-computer.

 Being written in Ruby, you can deliver the payload of OS applications, Ruby code, C/C++/Rust extensions and package your Peplum app as a gem.